Finding Neverland (film)

-Finding Neverland is a 2004 biographical fantasy film directed by Marc Forster and written by David Magee, based on the 1998 play The Man Who Was Peter Pan by Allan Knee.
-The film stars Johnny Depp, Kate Winslet, Julie Christie, Radha Mitchell, and Dustin Hoffman, with Freddie Highmore in a supporting role.
+Finding Neverland is a 2004 biographical drama film, directed by Marc Forster and written by David Magee, based on the 1998 play The Man Who Was Peter Pan by Allan Knee.
+It depicts the life of British author and playwright J. M. Barrie and the family who inspired him to create Peter Pan.
+The film stars Johnny Depp, Kate Winslet, Julie Christie, Radha Mitchell, and Dustin Hoffman.

-Finding Neverland was released on October 29, 2004.
+Finding Neverland premiered at the Venice Film Festival on September 4, 2004, and was released in the United Kingdom on October 29, 2004, and the United States on December 17, 2004, by Miramax Films.
 It was a box office success, grossing $116.8 million worldwide.
 The film earned seven nominations at the 77th Academy Awards, including Best Picture, Best Adapted Screenplay, and Best Actor for Depp, and won for Best Original Score.
 The film was the inspiration for the stage musical of the same name in 2012.

 Plot

-In 1903, following the dismal reception of his latest play, Little Mary, Sir James Matthew Barrie meets the widowed Sylvia and her four young sons (George, Jack, Peter and Michael) in Kensington Gardens.
+In 1903, following the dismal reception of his latest play, Little Mary, James Matthew Barrie meets the widowed Sylvia and her four young sons (George, Jack, Peter and Michael) in Kensington Gardens.
 A strong friendship develops among them.
 Barrie proves to be a great playmate and surrogate father figure for the boys, and their imaginative antics give him ideas that he incorporates into a play about boys who do not want to grow up, in particular one named after troubled young Peter Llewelyn Davies.
 Although Barrie sees this family as wonderful and inspirational, others question his relationship with the Llewelyn Davies family.
 Barrie's wife Mary divorces him and Sylvia's mother Emma du Maurier objects to the time that he spends with the Llewelyn Davies family.
 Emma also seeks to control her daughter and grandsons, especially as Sylvia weakens from an unidentified illness.

 Producer Charles Frohman agrees to mount Peter Pan, despite his belief that it holds no appeal for upper class theatergoers.
 Barrie peppers the opening night audience with children from a nearby orphanage, and the adults react to their delight with an appreciation of their own.
 The play proves to be a huge success.
 Barrie is all set for his play, but when Peter arrives alone to the play, he goes to Sylvia's house to check up on her, and misses the show.
 Peter attends the play and realizes it is really about his brothers and Barrie.

 Barrie arranges to have an abridged production of it performed in the Llewelyn Davies house.
 At the end of the play, Peter Pan points to the back doors and implies that Sylvia should go off to Neverland.
 She takes the hands of her boys and slowly walks out.

 The following scene takes place at Sylvia's funeral.
 Barrie discovers that her will says that he and her mother should look after the boys, an arrangement agreeable to both parties.
 The film ends with J. M. Barrie comforting Peter on the bench in the park where they had first met.